The Fuel vs. Fast Decision: When to Eat and When to Skip

 Always fuel.
 Every session, every intensity.

 The risk of chronic underfueling (RED-S) is too significant to justify fasted training.
-We covered this in detail here: The Female Runner's Fueling Guide.
+We covered this in detail here: Fueling for Female Runners.

 There is no "too easy to eat" session for a female runner.